msp-strath/three-times/content/basics/iteration.md

 In effect we are,
 again,
 iterating over a list.
-Dafny differs from Python as range creation is a builtin operations.
+Dafny differs from Python as range creation is a builtin operation.

 For example,
 to sum the numbers between 0 and 100 we can iterate over the range.